Timea's Kitchen

 Instructions

-• Wash the potatoes thoroughly, place them in a pot and cover them with cold water.
+• Wash the red potatoes thoroughly, place them whole and unpeeled into a pot, and cover completely with cold water.

 Video